 DRIFT 3.7.19 included improvements over DRIFT 3.6.14 in the modelling of momentum jets, the transition from momentum jet to passive spreading and buoyant lift-off [1].
 Detailed comparisons of the results for a wide set of cases (both exemplar and validation) have recently been undertaken by HSE prior to a possible role out of 3.7.19 for wider use within HSE.
 In general, these comparisons either show little difference between results from 3.7.19 and 3.6.14, or differences that are explainable in terms of the modelling improvements in DRIFT 3.7.19.
 For a few particular cases, the changes in DRIFT 3.7.19 are found either to have a slightly detrimental effect on agreement with some of the measured values at 100m distance in the Desert Tortoise field trials, or to return misleading hazard ranges for some buoyant cloud scenarios.
-These cases have been investigated by ESR Technology and changes included in DRIFT 3.7.21 to address these issues.
+These cases have been investigated by ESR Technology and changes included in DRIFT 3.7.21 [4] with some further changes in DRIFT 3.7.22 to address these issues.

-The purpose of this report is to highlight the changes made to the model in version 3.7.21 and to show the impact on the resulting model predictions.
+The purpose of this report is to highlight the changes made to the model in version 3.7.22 and to show the impact on the resulting model predictions.
 In particular: